nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `-a` – Output in SAM format.
 - `-x map-ont` - Specifies preset for mapping Nanopore reads to a reference.
 - `-t` - Number of parallel processing threads to use
-- `sample_assembly.fasta` – Assembly fasta file, provided as a positional argument.
+- `sample-assembly.fasta` – Assembly fasta file, provided as a positional argument.
 - `sample_decontam_GLlblMetag.fastq.gz` - Input sequence data file, provided as a positional argument.
 - `> sample.sam` - Redirects the output to a separate file.
-- `2> sample-mapping-info.txt` - Redirects the standar error to a separate file.
+- `2> sample-mapping-info.txt` - Redirects the standard error to a separate file.

 **Input Data**

-- sample-assembly.fasta (contig-renamed assembly file, output from [Step 14a](#14a-rename-contig-headers))
+- sample-assembly_GLlblMetag.fasta (contig-renamed assembly file, output from [Step 14a](#14a-rename-contig-headers))
 - sample_decontam_GLlblMetag.fastq.gz or sample_HostRm_GLlblMetag.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and optionally host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))